molbiodiv/bcdatabaser/docs/index.md

 The Reference DB Creator (BCdatabaser) is a pipeline to create reference databases for arbitrary markers and taxonomic groups from NCBI data.

-* Web service: A user friendly web interface with limited options is available at https://bcdatabaser.molecular.eco
+* A user-friendly web interface with limited options is available at [https://bcdatabaser.molecular.eco](https://bcdatabaser.molecular.eco).
+Login via ORCID is mandatory and created databases will automatically be publicly vailable and assigned a DOI at Zenodo.
 * [Command line version](cmd.md)
 * [Parameters and output](parameters.md)
 * [Automated post-processing databases](postprocessing.md)